The children have been exploring the four seasons throughout the week and today they painted trees…

 Winter trees from Teach Preschool

-Tree trunk crayon rubbings from Chasing CheeriosThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Tree trunk crayon rubbings from Chasing CheeriosThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Twitter

 -Deborah Stewart on Google+

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program